37 Jia1 Ren2 家人

 The feature of hexagram Jia Ren is that all the household members from line 1 to line 5 occupy their right positions and are friendly to one another; hence they act righteously according to their roles and get along with one another in harmony.

 The next and reverse hexagram of Jia Ren is Kui (38), alienation, signifying once the righteous and harmonious state is reversed, the family members will become alienated.
 This is due to the fact that its inner hexagram Wei Ji (64), not completed yet, has all its lines at positions inappropriate for them.
 Fortunately its changing hexagram is Xie (40), to alleviate; by moving from Jia Ren to Kui (38), alienation, and Jian3 (39), difficulty in proceeding, all tensions and conflicts will be finally alleviated at Xie (40).

-Text: Jia Ren (the household); it is advantageous (or appropriate) for the female to persist (in righteousness).
+Jia Ren (the household): it is advantageous (or appropriate) for the female to persist in righteousness.

-Commentary on the text: Jia Ren (the household); the female (line 2) stays at the right position and internally; the male (line 5) stays at the right position and externally.
-Both the male and the female act righteously; it is the great appropriateness of the world.
-Jia Ren exists with a strict ruler; they are called the father and the mother.
-The father behaves like the father, the son behaves like the son, the older brother behaves like the older brother, the younger brother behaves like the younger brother, the husband behaves like the husband, while the wife behaves like the wife; then the norm of the household is righteously performed.
+Commentary on the text: The female (line 2) stays internally at the right position; the male (line 5) stays externally at the right position.
+Both the male and the female act righteously; it is the great appropriateness between heavens and earth.
+Jia Ren exists with authoritative rulers; they are called the parents.
+The father behaves like a father; the son behaves like a son; the older brother behaves like an older brother; the younger brother behaves like a younger brother; the husband behaves like a husband, while the wife behaves like a wife.
+Hereafter the norm of the household is righteously performed.
 Once all the households are righteous, the world becomes stabilised.

 Line 2 is the centre of the internal trigram and line 4 sustains line 5, the centre of the external trigram.
 Both stay at their right positions and act righteously.
 Therefore it is advantageous if they can persist.